 My cousin mentioned looking at works that attract her attention, and as I said before, that’s a fine strategy.
 A good way to start thinking more deeply about the art is to ask yourself why such a work attracted your attention.
 Can you identify what captured your interest?
 There’s no right or wrong answer.
 Just spend as much time as necessary with the piece in order to come up with something.
 Then, find another work that has some of the same qualities and decide if it attracts you as much.
 Why or why not?
 You can do this over and over with different works to identify different qualities that appeal to you.
 Look at the wall texts associated with some of these pieces.
 Does the historical information enhance your understanding of the qualities you’ve identified?
 Can you find anything in common between the art you’ve enjoyed?
 It can be fun to to try this in several different areas of the museum, since you might make really different conclusions when looking at various kinds of art.

-One of the reasons I almost always have a good experience at museums is that I’m very aware of my taste in artwork.
-If I want to see art I know I’ll enjoy – and everybody likes to spend some time with comfort artwork – it’s pretty easy for me to know where to turn.
-After playing this game for a bit, you become aware of the qualities you enjoy, too, and you’ll start to recognize them as soon as you see them.
+After playing this game for a bit, you become aware of the qualities you enjoy, and you’ll start to recognize them as soon as you see them.
 It doesn’t have to be a long process; you can gain a lot of understanding in just one visit.
 Remember that your taste is personal, and thus completely valid, even if it doesn’t line up with everybody else’s.
+That said, I always recommend spending some time with types of art that aren’t in your top favorites list, because this is how you discover new favorites.
+Your taste in art, just like your taste in food or music, won’t necessarily stay exactly the same forever.
+You can learn more about discovering your artistic taste in the three-part series mentioned below.

 If you want to challenge yourself, you can take this game a step further by finding a work that you don’t enjoy, asking yourself why, and going about the same process as before.
 You might surprise yourself and realize that you don’t dislike it as much after giving it this kind of consideration.
 While I advocate spend lots of time with the art that you enjoy most, it’s a good idea to expand your horizons, too.